fraterrisus/walkthroughs/aethus/items.md

 *Effect:* +20% Stamina, +15% Hydration.
 Grants **Sugar Rush** (+10% move speed) for 10m.

 {% endaethusitem %}
+{% aethusitem 'ARC Credit Chip' %}

+*Where:* Found as a little bonus token throughout the Facilities.

+Comes in a variety of different denominations.
+Of course, ARC will take a 20% fee off its face value for having to deal with physical money.
+I mean, who even does that anymore?

+{% endaethusitem %}
 {% aethusitem 'Barbecued Heatshrimp' %}

 *Where:* Crafted at the [Cooking Station](#cooking-station).